What Nutrients Are Best During Your Time of the Month?

 Potassium can also help relieve bloating and cramping.
 For this reason, a banana is always a great go-to.
 Insufficient potassium can lead to more painful, longer-lasting cramps.
 Other great sources of potassium include potatoes, leafy greens, and other veggies.

 Magnesium helps to calm the mind and muscles.
 In doing so, it helps reduce cramping.
 Magnesium is found in nuts like cashews or almonds, many beans, and of course, fruits and veggies.

 Nobody wants to feel extra bloated during their period and fiber helps us to maintain regular bowel movements.
 Many fruits and veggies such as apples or sweet potatoes are a good go-to.
 In addition, different types of beans, seeds, and nuts provide great fiber.2

-Balanced calcium levels have also been shown to help reduce menstrual cramping & reduce painful water retention.
-If you’re avoiding animal products and don’t want to rely on milk & yogurt, it’s time to head back to the dark leafy greens!
+Balanced calcium levels have also been shown to help reduce menstrual cramping and reduce painful water retention.
+If you’re avoiding animal products and don’t want to rely on milk and yogurt, it’s time to head back to the dark leafy greens!
 Almonds and other nuts can also add to your calcium intake.

 Omega 3's have gained a lot of ground in the world of nutrition.
 For women though, we need them on another level.
 Omega 3’s are fantastic because they help to reduce swelling and calm irritated muscles.
 Flax seeds, chia seeds, and fish can all be great sources.

 Not sure which drink is right for you?

 Get matched with products designed for your unique wellness goals.Take the quiz